-- Review "Health Maintenance I Quiz" - Complete "Health Maintenance I Cases" - Group Activities: - ➤ Growth Chart: Discuss the benefits and pitfalls of using MHS Genesis charts.
-Demonstrate how to copy and paste charts, adjust for prematurity, and modify scale. - Those residents who brought non-toddler growth charts should share their observations with the group.
-Remind them that we will discuss VLBW and BMI-for-age charts in the NICU and Nutrition IV modules, respectively. - ➤ ACT Sheets: Go around the table, and have residents answer the following questions: What is the underlying cause of your condition?
+- Review "Health Maintenance I Quiz" - Complete "Health Maintenance I Cases" - Group Activities: - Growth Chart: Discuss the benefits and pitfalls of using MHS Genesis charts.
+Demonstrate how to navigate to the charts, adjust for prematurity, toggle between charts and tables, and edit incorrect data points. - Those residents who brought non-toddler growth charts should share their observations with the group.
+Remind them that we will discuss VLBW and BMI-for-age charts in the NICU and Nutrition IV modules, respectively. - ACT Sheets: Go around the table, and have residents answer the following questions: What is the underlying cause of your condition?
 What immediate actions do you need to take?
 What is the consequence of delayed treatment?